Case Study: Context Interactions & Physics Faculty's Professional Development: Limitations Future Work

 Our analysis is based on self-reported data by our case study participants.
 On the one hand, this limitation enabled us to do an in-depth phenomenological-case study to narrate the complexity of the trajectory of faculty's lived experience.
 On the other hand, the identified patterns and interplay of faculty's lived experience cannot be generalized across all physics faculty.
-Although this feature is an inherent part of any case study, this limitation has shifted the purpose of our study into a scope broadening one, where we broaden the community's awareness of the ways physics instructors develop their teaching.
+Although this feature is an inherent part of any case study, this limitation makes the purpose of our study scope broadening one, where we broaden the community's awareness of the ways physics instructors develop their teaching.

-Furthermore, our case study subjects' institution played an evident role in their contrasting experiences.
-The inherent size and type of institutions clearly had a significant role in moderating their practice.
+Moreover, as one might expect, our case study subjects' institutions played an evident role in their contrasting experiences.
+The inherent size and type of institution clearly had a significant role in moderating their practice.
 The deliberate choice we made in choosing two participants with different environments contributes to the purpose of the paper, which is to show the complex and evolving role of context in faculty's professional development.
-Our analysis shows that context-laden faculty development goes beyond the type of environment they find themselves in, which highlights the value of a faculty-centric approach to better understand the nunaces of their lived experience.
+Yet, our analysis shows that context-laden faculty professional development goes beyond the type of environment they find themselves in, which highlights the value of a faculty-centric approach to better understand the nuances of their lived experience to best support them.

 In the future, given our case study subjects' illustration of the different, complex, and context dependent expertise instructors bring to their classrooms to help student learn physics, we hope to expand this work to more physics instructors in different environments to enlarge the discussion of physics faculty professional development, focusing on the strengths of their context-dependent teaching, beyond their physics, or even pedagogical knowledge.